jamesjahraus/gis335-project/gis335_final_JamesJahraus.md

 #### Table Investigation

-GeoDa has table view to investigate the shapefile attributes.
+GeoDa has a table view to investigate the shapefile attributes.

 ![GeoDa Table View](Data/table_view.PNG)